-- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible audit and non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team as required by law;

-• reviews the Audit Committee charter and the Audit Committee's performance.
+- is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and - reviews the Audit Committee charter and the Audit Committee's performance.

-The current members of our Audit Committee are Mats Wahlström, James I. Healy, M.D., Ph.D. and Ali J. Satvat.
-Mr. Wahlström serves as the Chair of the Audit Committee.
-After the 2020 Annual Meeting, and subject to election by our stockholders in the case of Dr. Healy and Mr. Wahlström, we expect that our Audit Committee will be composed of Mr. Wahlström, as Chair, Dr. Healy and Mr. Satvat.
+The current members of our Audit Committee are Mark D. Stolper, Mats Wahlström, James I. Healy, M.D., Ph.D. and Ali Satvat.
+Mr. Stolper serves as the Chair of the Audit Committee.
+After the 2021 Annual Meeting, we expect that our Audit Committee will continue to be composed of Mr. Stolper, as Chair, Mr. Wahlström, Dr. Healy and Mr. Satvat.

-Each of the current members of our Audit Committee, as well as the expected members of our Audit Committee after the 2020 Annual Meeting, meets or will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
-Our Board of Directors has determined that Mr. Wahlström is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
+Each of the current members of our Audit Committee, as well as the expected members of our Audit Committee after the 2021 Annual Meeting, meets or will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Our Board of Directors has determined that Mr. Stolper is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
 Under the rules of the SEC, members of the Audit Committee must also meet heightened independence standards.
 Our Board of Directors has determined that each of Messrs.
-Wahlström and Satvat and Dr. Healy are independent under the heightened independence standards under the applicable rules of Nasdaq.
+Stolper, Wahlström and Satvat and Dr. Healy are independent under the heightened independence standards under the applicable rules of Nasdaq.
 Our Audit Committee has been established in accordance with the rules and regulations of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The Audit Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the Audit Committee charter is available to security holders on the Company's website at http://investors.coherus.com.